The crew of a cruise ship has saved 6 men from a leaky Tongan fishing boat yesterday afternoon, who had not had water for 3 days.

-The Albatros crew helped transfer the men aboard the larger vessel, which is now bound for Auckland.
+MS Albatros crew helped transfer the men aboard the larger vessel, which is now bound for Auckland.
 A day in the Bay of Islands has been lost for the cruise passengers due to diverting to the rescue.

-Mr Davis says that while the fishing boat was not carrying adequate radio equipment, its EPIRB rescue beacon enabled the crew to call for help.
+While the fishing boat was not carrying adequate radio equipment, its EPIRB rescue beacon enabled the crew to call for help.

 UPDATE: On February 6, 2017, MS Albatros arrived in New Zealand with 6 rescued Tongan fishermen.